Ph,D., University of Brescia

 Lab (501) 526-4091

-In my laboratory we study the function of novel genes, in particular those involved in bone formation, development, homeostasis and disease.
+In my laboratory we study the function of novel genes, in particular those involved in connective tissue formation, development, homeostasis and disease, with an emphasis in bone.
 We utilize the power of mouse gene targeting and conditional gene-inactivation techniques to generate ubiquitous or tissue-specific mutations in the mouse.
-With the use of cell biology, biochemistry, cell microscopy and genetic approaches we characterize the phenotype of these mice to understand the underlying gene function.
+With the use of cell biology, biochemistry, cell microscopy, proteomic and genetic approaches we characterize the phenotype of genetically-modified mice to understand the underlying gene function.
 The objective is to learn from the animal model and make correlations with relevant aspects of human disease and hence gain mechanistic insights of biological function.

-We recently characterized the function of the Crtap gene, a member of the Leprecan family of genes.
+In recent past we characterized the function of the Crtap gene, a member of the Leprecan family of genes.
 Crtap knock-out mice have dramatic low bone mass and a functional defect in bone forming cells, the osteoblasts.
 We demonstrated that Crtap forms a complex in the endoplasmic reticulum with two proteins that have enzymatic function and such trimeric complex has essential collagen post-translational modification and chaperone activity.
 Importantly, while type I collagen mutations in humans cause autosomal dominant Osteogenesis imperfecta (OI – brittle bone disease), we identified CRTAP as the first gene whose mutations cause recessive forms of OI.
-Our discovery led the way to the recent identification of 4 new genes causing similar forms of recessive OI and involved in collagen intracellular processing.
-Currently, we are trying to further elucidate the Crtap protein function especially in the extracellular matrix.
+Our discovery led the way to the identification of several new genes causing similar forms of recessive OI.

-We have also started a new project aimed at the characterization of another poorly understood member of the Leprecan family, Sc65.
+We have now started a new project, which is funded by the NIH, aimed at the characterization of another poorly understood member of the Leprecan family, Synaptonemal Complex 65 (Sc65).
 This protein has high similarity to Crtap and it is encoded by an evolutionarily related gene that may have retained a similar function.
-Current experiments are aimed at the study of Sc65 through the use of a mouse with an insertional mutation in the Sc65 gene.
+Current experiments are aimed at the study of Sc65 through the use of multiple mouse models of Sc65 inactivation.

 Homan EP, Rauch F, Grafe I, Lietman C, Doll JA, Dawson B, Bertin TK, Napierala D, Morello R, Gibbs R, White L, Miki R, Cohn DH, Crawford S, Travers R, Glorieux FH, and Lee B.: “Mutations in SERPINF1 Cause Osteogenesis Imperfecta Type VI.
 J Bone Miner Res.
 26(12): 2798-803, 2011.